 Why This Matters in Arizona

 Monsoons knock out power every summer.
 Homeowners want quick solutions, but inspectors in Phoenix and Mesa know the dangers.
-If your setup isn’t permitted and inspected, you could run into:
+A non-listed or improperly installed setup can run into:

 - failed home inspections when selling